Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition

-\pardesc{Evaluation of our technique} We apply our technique to inferring inductive invariants of several large-scale distributed protocol specifications, including large, industrial-scale protocol specifications of the Raft \cite{raftpaper} consensus protocol, demonstrating the effectiveness of our technique.
-We also provide an empirical evaluation of how the interpretability of our method allows for effective diagnosis and repair in cases where full convergence is not initially achieved.
+\pardesc{Evaluation of our technique} We apply our technique to several distributed protocols, including a large, industrial-scale specification of the Raft \cite{raftpaper} consensus protocol, demonstrating the effectiveness of our technique and its ability to allow human verifiers to work with large proof structures effectively.
+We also show how the resulting proof graph artifacts provide additional insight into protocol correctness.

 In summary, our contributions are as follows: \begin{itemize}